JordanCautious/Stock_Analyzer/README.md

 Welcome to my first Data Analysis project!

-This is the code for the Web App that can found below:
+This code relates to the Web App that can be found below:

 <a href="https://share.streamlit.io/jordancautious/stock_analyzer/main.py
 ">Web App</a>